amitrajeet7635/amitrajeet7635/README.md

 # 💫 About Me:
-🔭 I'm currently working on Basics and Fundamental of everything<br>💡 Eager to start something of my own<br>👨‍💻 Web Developer with some frontend and some backend<br>🌐 Exploring Web3 World
+🔭 My Life MOTO "Hustle, Grow, Earn" <br>💡 Working on Build and Shipping Products <br>👨‍💻 Getting my hands smooth on Solidity and Rust <br> 💬 Ask me about Freelancing, SaaS and Web3

 ## 🌐 Socials: